hershal-rami/CosmogBot/README.md

     -once all matches for the week are complete, run the kill leaders commands (could cause issues if a match gets an extension but another match for the next week happens before the extension match, would just mean the k/d info would be slightly off as it would be either missing a match or have an extra match)

+- fix it so that two matches ending at the same time doesn't overload the API limit

+    - create a queue of matches so that while one is being processed there is a 60 wait before processing the next

 -pokedex data, showdown command type stuff (which API has this info?):